Coastal Zone Management Act

 2. Important habitat and ecological corridor of rare and precious animals or plants.

-3. Special landscape resources and recreational zone.
+3. Special landscape resources and recreational areas.

-7. Ground water recharge zone.
+7. Ground water recharge areas.

 8. International and national important wetlands and other important coastal ecological systems designated in accordance with the law.